Table of Contents

 2. Outline Planner – Ralu Petrea ($36K/year)

 Raul Petrea, a UX Designer, discovered her talent for creating effective planning systems and decided to translate this skill into a digital product.
 After researching existing digital planners, she launched Outline Planner for tablets, particularly the iPad.
-Despite starting with no followers or business plan, she made her first two sales on the very first day.
+Even without followers or a business plan, she made her first two sales on the very first day.
 Over the next two years, Ralu reached €80K+ in sales, showcasing that even with minimal resources, dedication to quality and filling a specific need can lead to substantial success on Etsy.

 2. Sellfy